DaniloNovakovic/Arduino_uc32_basic_ui_shield_simulator/README.md

 **You write code in _Simulation.cpp_ file**.
 It is seperated from everything else so that you can focus only on `setup()` and `loop()` functions, just like when coding in arduino

-> Note that i probably won't be making full simulator, i will only be making features required for Embeded Computer Systems class from Applied Software Engineering departement in FTN.
+> Note that i won't be making full simulator, i will only be making features required for Embeded Computer Systems class from Applied Software Engineering departement in FTN.
 Which is basically only L01-L08, SW1-SW4, BTN1-BTN4.

 ### Controls